 Leftover turkey pot pie is easy and cheap to make homemade.
 You can use leftover chicken too!
 Make pot pie freezer meals and dinner will be set for weeks.

 Looking for an easy leftover turkey pot pie recipe?
 We’ve got it here with refrigerated or our pot pie crust!
 If you have leftover chicken that will work too.
 Leave out the meat entirely and make a homemade vegetarian pot pie too.
 The possibilities are endless really! (originally published 3/20, affiliate links present)

 I HATE throwing away food.
 When I have leftover turkey, chicken, or even ham after the holidays I’m always looking for leftover recipes so I don’t have to throw any of it away.

-- THIS is a great meal to make year round though too!
+THIS is a great meal to make year round though too!
 Bake or make an air fryer turkey breast, and you’ll have meat for the entire week for your family.
 It’s cheap and great for you too.

 This is a bit like our simple chicken pot pie recipe but we used turkey AND there are freezer meal instructions below too.
 That is great when you’re meal planning and want to batch cook a bunch of meals at once.